kshedden/cscar-unix-data/australia.md

 Now we can use a loop to merge all the pairs of files.
-Note that the top two lines of each file do not contain data, so we use `tail` below to remove these lines prior to joining.
-Also, these source files contain windows-style newlines (\r\n) so we use `sed` to remove the extra `\r` characters that are present after the merge.
+Note that the top two lines of each file do not contain data, so we use `tail` below to remove these lines prior to joining the files.
+The merge is done on the date, which is in the first column of all files (the default location of the join key).
+The rows of each file are sorted by date, so no further sorting is needed.
+A final issues, is that these source files contain windows-style newlines (\r\n) so we use `sed` to remove the extra `\r` characters that are present after the merge.